nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.trackermon.commons` package.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)